xkovarn1/cluster_transition/README.md

 ## Notebook

-The `spring_indices.ipynb` demonstrates the usage of the above described functions.
+The `spring_indices.ipynb` notebook demonstrates the usage of the above described functions.